-- Interest rate risks and foreign exchange risks: risk of a drop in interest rate margin or in the value of the banking portfolio owing to a change in interest rates or foreign exchange rates. - Liquidity and funding cost risk: liquidity risk occurs when RCI Banque is unable to honor its commitments or cannot finance the development of its business in line with its commercial objectives.
+- Interest rate risks and foreign exchange risks: risk of a drop-in interest rate margin or in the value of the banking portfolio owing to a change in interest rates or foreign exchange rates. - Liquidity and funding cost risk: liquidity risk occurs when RCI Banque is unable to honor its commitments or cannot finance the development of its business in line with its commercial objectives.
 Funding cost risk corresponds to the risk of RCI Banque not being in a position to finance its activities at a cost that is competitive. - Credit risk (Retail customers and Dealer networks): risk of losses resulting from customers' inability to meet their financial commitments. - Residual value risk: risk to which the Group is exposed as a result of the depreciation in the net resale value of a vehicle at the end of the financing contract (value below initial estimate). - Strategic risk: risk resulting from the Group's inability to implement its strategy and achieve its medium-term plan. - Concentration risk: risk resulting from a concentration in RCI Banque's exposures (countries, sectors, debtors). - Operational risks: risk of losses or sanctions resulting from ineffective or inadequate internal processes involving staff and/or IT systems (IT risks), or external events, whether deliberate, accidental or natural (Business interruption). - Non-compliance risks: risk of legal, administrative or disciplinary sanctions, of significant financial loss or reputational damage, arising due to non-compliance with provisions specific to banking and financial activities (laws and regulations in force, ethics codes, national, European and international banking regulations).
-These risks include legal and conduct risks, tax risks, risks relating to money-laundering and the financing of terrorism (AML-CFT), risks associated with the protection of personal data, and risks of non-compliance with banking regulations. - Model risk: risk associated with a failure in the models used by the Group in the course of its business.
+These risks include legal and conduct risks, tax risks, risks relating to money-laundering and the financing of terrorism (AML-CFT), risks associated with the protection of personal data, and risks of non-compliance with banking regulations, risks related to corruption and influence peddling, and ethical risks. - Model risk: risk associated with a failure in the models used by the Group in the course of its business.
 This notably relates to the use of inadequate price calculation, revaluation, hedging or risk management models.
-Failure of such models may be due to either the quality of the data used, the modeling technique or the implementation or use thereof.
+Failure of such models may be due to either the quality of the data used, the modeling technique or the implementation or use thereof. - Climate and environmental risks: These are the risks posed by the exposure of financial institutions and/or the financial sector to physical, transition and liability risks caused by, or related to, climate change.